 Glacier National Park’s sapphire lakes, misty valleys and kaleidoscope of wildflowers are sublime.
 Going-to-the-Sun Road, the only road bisecting the park, takes motorists on a journey filled with poetic visuals.
 Ride a vintage Red Jammer Bus and get an excellent overview of the park.

 Swiftcurrent Motor Inn and Cabins is an economical lodging option.
 It serves as a trailhead for several popular hikes, making it a favorite with hiking enthusiasts.
 The cabins and motel-style units are rustic, yet adequate.
 The restaurant serves breakfast, lunch and dinner.
 The park is extremely popular in summer, with occupancy nearly full throughout the season.
-Swiftcurrent opens for the season on June 11, with the best but still limited availability during the first days.
+Swiftcurrent opens for the season on June 9 and closes on September 13, with the best (but still limited) availability during the first days.